-Decades before the Shitty Media Men spreadsheet (and resulting $1.5 million lawsuit against its creator, Moira Donegan), Brown University was home to a similar list: on a bathroom wall.
+Decades before the Shitty Media Men spreadsheet (and resulting $1.5 million lawsuit against its creator, Moira Donegan), Brown University had a similar list on a bathroom wall.
 In this episode we talk about the weaponization of whisper networks.

-Back when our senior culture writer Anna Silman knew her, Faith Goldy was an outspoken feminist who was voted school prefect at their private all-girls school.
+Back when our senior culture writer Anna Silman knew her, Faith Goldy was an outspoken feminist who was voted school prefect at their private all-girls school in Canada.
 Now, she’s an internet personality for the far right.
-For this episode Anna returned to Toronto to confront Faith, working to understand the roots of radicalization and the propagation of hateful rhetoric online.
+In this episode Anna returned to Toronto to confront Faith, working to understand the roots of radicalization and the propagation of hateful rhetoric online.

 Episode 4: How Alexandria Ocasio-Cortez Became a Political Superstar

-Episode 5: Ferrante Forever: We Revisit My Brilliant Friend
+Episode 5: Ferrante Forever: Revisiting My Brilliant Friend

 HBO's adaptation of My Brilliant Friend gave us the perfect excuse to revisit Ferrante Fever, circa 2014–2016.
 We talked to Ann Goldstein, the translator who’s become a stand-in for the pseudonymous author; Danielle Oteri, who leads tours of Lila and Lenu's Naples; and the writer Dayna Tortorici, whose essay “Those Like Us” is essential for anyone interested in learning more about the author's ideas.
 For further reading (books that might scratch the same itch as the Neapolitan novels), read our list of recommendations here.

-As an audio companion to the Cut’s Beat Around the Bush series, we talked to experts and lots of ordinary women about their pube-related anxieties, memories, routines, and misadventures.
+As an audio companion to the Cut’s Beat Around the Bush series, we talked to lots of women and experts about pube-related anxieties, memories, routines, and misadventures.
 In short, we attempted to answer a question that we all privately think about a lot: What’s going on with pubes these days?

-"Down the Street From a Mass Shooting" is the other title for this episode.
-It follows Kate Ranta, who told us the story behind a photo she took in her house, right after she was shot.
+"Down the Street From a Mass Shooting" is the other title of this episode.
+It follows Kate Ranta, who shared the story behind a photo she took in her house right after she was shot.
 We interviewed her not long after doctors started sharing photos of the bloody effects of gun violence on Twitter.